lifemapper/core/docs/adminUser/rocksInstall.rst

 * Lawrence Geo:  N38.969  W95.245
-* Public Interface: assigned by Greg Smith for MAC address
+* Public Interface: assigned by Greg Smith for MAC address Note that since we are not using DHCP, any MAC address assigned on creation will be fine.
 * Private Interface:  (notyeti VMs: available internal 192.168.xxx.1, where xxx is the last quartet of the public IP address)
 * Gateway:  129.237.201.254